LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

 - support+test outputting broadcasts/keys from the ast builder
 - images should be drawn at half size
 - use the right value tags when outputting .sb3
-- coerce_number for all the math ops
 - gpu rendering
-- infer types
+- prepass to infer types of vars
+  - if all uses of a var/param are the same type can hoist the conversion to writes
 - hell, they're gonna have SVGs in there
 - they do nan in an insane way?
 0 / 0 == NaN but (0 / 0) + 1 == 1 but (0 / 0) > 50 == true
 - implement more blocks